sophiekeke/StrataScratch/meta_sql.md

 ```
 Solution with step by step: https://www.stratascratch.com/blog/facebook-data-scientist-interview-questions/
 Solution youtube video: https://www.youtube.com/watch?v=ek3OiqCkEEM

-The tricky part is the Dec comment could be 0, so even the rank is the same, but should consider no record in that month, so needs to surface it.
+-*The tricky part is the Dec comment could be 0, so even the rank is the same, but should consider no record in that month, so needs to surface it.

 ```sql
 WITH dec_summary AS (